eonist/eonist.github.io/_posts/2024-02-02-NavigationSplitView-in-swiftui.md

 ### Gochas:
 - Hides toggle btn `.toolbar(removing: .sidebarToggle)` (add it to the sideBar, at least for macOS)
 - To avoid top inset in the content column, remember to set `.ignoresSafeArea(.all)`
+- ProminentDetail does not work in macOS The first is .prominentDetail, which tells SwiftUI you want the detail view to retain its full size at all times – the sidebar and content view will slide over the detail view, rather than pushing it to one side or squeezing it smaller:

 ### Resources:
 - setting column min, max, ideal sizes: https://www.hackingwithswift.com/quick-start/swiftui/how-to-customize-a-views-width-in-navigationsplitview